ahmad9059/ahmad9059/README.md

 If you want to meet in Pakistan, my localhost, ping me 🐻

 - 🌱 I’m currently learning System Design and Architecture
-- Currently building HyprFlux and related stuff ([https://hyprflux.dev/](https://hyprflux.dev/))
+- Currently building HyprFlux and related stuff ([hyprflux.dev](hyprflux.dev))
-- 💬 Ask me about Tea / Linux
+- 💬 Ask me about Code/Math/Linux
 - 📫 How to reach me: `hi@ahmadx.dev`